Skip to Content

 Instructions

 • Warm oil in a saute pan over medium heat.
-Add onions and cook until they become translucent and soften.
+Add the onions and cook until they become translucent and soften, for about 10 minutes.

-• Next, add ground beef and break it up with a meat chopper; cook until brown and heated through for about 10 minutes.
+• Next, add ground beef and break it up with a meat chopper.
+Cook until brown and heated through for about 10 minutes.

 • Stir in the tomato, garlic, and cilantro, and season with 2-3 tablespoons of taco seasoning.
 Mix to combine.
 Cover and simmer for about 5 minutes.